nikitavoloboev/ts/README.md

 #### Commit all with generic `update` message

-I use this command often when I find no commit message is necessary.
+I use this command when I find no commit message is necessary.

 ```Bash
 ggs() {